-It was mentioned in my breast reconstruction planner from my surgical team that you may feel a variety of emotions as you recover from surgery.
-Some women I have spoken to did go through this as they returned home.
+It was mentioned in my breast reconstruction planner from my surgical team you may feel a variety of emotions as you recover from surgery.
+Some women I speak to did go through this when they return home.
 Much to my surprise, my emotions surfaced on my flight home.
-Before my surgery, I was the planner extraordinaire and I sense many women are for this enormous surgery.
+Before my surgery, I was the planner extraordinaire!
+I sense many women are for this enormous surgery.
 Much attention is paid to you before surgery by friends and family.
 You are taken care of in hospital 24/7 by the medical staff.

-This flood of emotions on my flight home completely took me by surprise.
+This flood of emotions on my flight home took me by complete surprise.
 I knew I had to say goodbye to my best friend.
 She flew down to help out after my husband had to go home the week I left the hospital.
 This woman cooked for me, showered me, got up in the middle of the night to help me out of bed, went on walks with me… honestly, and to put it quite succinctly, when I moved, she moved.
 I was overwhelmed by her love, care, and commitment to my healing.
 We had to part ways on my final and short connecting flight home.
-She got up to use the restroom on the flight and I didn’t want her to see that I was upset.
-So, when she was in the restroom the tears began to flow….
+She got up to use the restroom on the flight and I didn’t want her to see I was upset.
+When she was in the restroom the tears began to flow….
 Uncontrollably.
 Glad I packed those tissues!
 I looked down to hide my emotion from everyone but I was in a serious boo-hoo moment.
 I managed to compose myself before she got back to her seat.
-But then, as we were whisked through the airport in my wheelchair to the final gate by an attendant, I knew it was time to tell her goodbye.
-My throat tightened and again, tears.
+As we were whisked through the airport in my wheelchair to the final gate by an attendant, I knew it was time to tell her goodbye.
+My throat tightened and again the flow of tears began.
 We gave a final hug, she assured me I was going to be fine and to text her when I got home.
 She had a bit of a layover before her next flight so I instructed her to go straight to the bar for a cocktail.
 I made sure I smiled at her as they escorted me onto the plane.

 The Final Leg Home and Greeting the Guys